PanterSoft/tsi/docs/WORKFLOW-AUTOMATION.md

 #### Features

 - ✅ **Automatic Discovery**: Finds new versions from GitHub, git repos, and other sources
+- ✅ **All Packages**: Automatically checks ALL packages in the repository
+- ✅ **All Versions**: Discovers ALL available versions for each package (not limited)
 - ✅ **File Updates**: Automatically updates package JSON files with new versions
 - ✅ **Multi-Version Support**: Adds versions to the `versions` array while preserving existing ones
 - ✅ **Pull Request Creation**: Creates PRs when new versions are found
 - ✅ **Scheduled Runs**: Runs weekly on Mondays at 00:00 UTC
 - ✅ **Manual Trigger**: Can be triggered manually for specific packages
+- ✅ **Pagination Support**: Handles GitHub API pagination to fetch all versions

 #### How It Works